nulligor/drillr/README.md

 Using Drillr
 ----------

-Get the singleton instance of it and declare (or fetch) a dummy collection:
+Get the singleton instance of it:
 ```php
 require 'path/to/Drillr.php';
 $drillr = Drillr::getInstance();